 \section{Popular Summary}

-The jamming transition, when materials like sand or foam suddenly become rigid, is traditionally viewed as a geometric packing problem.
+Jamming transition, when materials like sand or foam suddenly become rigid, is traditionally viewed as a geometric packing problem.
 Recent ideas suggest it's also tied to a criticality of dynamic processes, like how crowded particles stop moving under repeated shaking or shearing.
-This work puts these ideas to the test and reveals a more complex and fascinating story: at intermediate high density, a new universality class emerges, marking a transition from absorbing to active-glass states, while near the jamming point, heterogeneity induces Griffiths effects smearing out the dynamic critical point.
+This work puts these ideas to the test and reveals a more complex and fascinating story: at intermediate high density, a new universality class of dynamic transition from absorbing to active-glass state emerges, while near the jamming point, heterogeneity induces Griffiths effects smearing out the dynamic critical point.
 Our work reveals complicated interplay between static and dynamic phase transitions and sheds light on the dynamic criticality of high-dimensional disordered systems, like learning processes of artificial neural networks.